Skip to content

 2. Speed and Scalability

 Standardized kitchens and warehouses mean the company can open new stores seamlessly without having to start from scratch.
-Staff know the system.
-And the system knows the demand.
+Staff know the system, and the system knows the demand.

 3. Resilience in Crisis